 The values gained by this method indicate not only the behavior of the glass material as such, but also reflect possible modifications induced in the glass surface during hot forming.
 Therefore, these values are not quoted in the tables included in this publication.

-DURAN® borosilicate glass in the laboratory
+on in solution and glass in the laboratory